SunJiamei/LRP-ImageCaptioning/README.md

 ### To Explain Image Captioning Models
 We provide LRP, GradCAM, Guided-GradCAM, and Gradient*Input to explain the image captioning models.
 These explanation methods are defined in [explainers.py](./models/explainers.py).

 There are two stages for explanation.
-We first explain the decoder to get the explanation of each proceeding words and the CNN encoded image features.
+We first explain the decoder to get the explanation of each proceeding word and the CNN encoded image features.
 We then refer to the repo [iNNvestigate](https://github.com/albermax/innvestigate.git) to explain the CNN image encoder.

-To predict a caption of a test image and explain the predictions, please refer the example code in [explain_image.py](explain_image.py).
+To predict a caption of a test image and explain the captions, please refer the example code in [explain_image.py](explain_image.py).
+An example of the LRP explanation result is shown as follow.
 ![](example_images/sport.png)

 ![](example_images/sport_sentence.png)